- Teams & Enterprise

 Desks by floor show admins a breakdown of their building on a floor-by-floor basis.
-Each floor shows the total number of desks, available desks, booked desks, unavailable desks, and desk types.
+Each floor shows the total number of desks, available desks, booked desks, and unavailable desks, per work area.

 Why it's important: Seeing desks broken down by floor gives admins a window into how their seating strategy compares floor to floor.
 Is the first floor always booked to capacity?
 Do you need to add a snack bar to the 5th floor to encourage more employees to book desks up there?

 Desk bookings vs total capacity

 Why it's important: Seeing how capacity and desk bookings change over time helps admins understand office growth and decline.
 When bookings near capacity, it may be time to add a new floor or move into a bigger office.
 If bookings are trending downward, you may want to check in with your employees to see what's preventing them from coming into the office or reconsider whether you need multiple floors with that quantity of desks.
 Additionally, the ability to view desk bookings by a specific desk reservation type allows admins to determine if a desk type is commonly booked or unbooked and can reassign desk types based on trends.

 Office density is the total number of hot and hotel bookings per day divided by total hot and hotel desks.
 A desk is “booked” if the desk has one or more reservations during that day.
 Assigned desks are excluded from this visualization.